-This new feature does not affect systems operating in Little Endian mode.
+This new feature does not affect systems operating in Little Endian mode, providing the default value of the C15 pin =1 is used.

 bootmode

 The C67x[TM] device resets using the active-low signal RESET and the internal reset signal.
 While RESET is low, the internal reset is also asserted and the device is held in reset and is initialized to the prescribed reset state.
 Refer to reset timing for reset timing characteristics and states of device pins during reset.
 The release of the internal reset signal (see the Reset Phase 3 discussion in the Reset Timing section of this data sheet) starts the processor running with the prescribed device configuration and boot mode.